A look at expected participants in Virginia gun rally

 The influential pro-gun group Gun Owners of America describes itself as the only “no-compromise" gun lobby in Washington and enjoys a loyal following.

-Founded in 1975 by a California state lawmaker, Gun Owners of America joined the VCDL to seek an injunction against enforcement of Gov. Ralph Northam's executive order banning gun from the Capitol Square.
+Founded in 1975 by a California state lawmaker, Gun Owners of America joined the VCDL to seek an injunction against enforcement of Gov. Ralph Northam's executive order banning guns from the Capitol Square.
+The state Supreme Court upheld the ban late Friday.

 On its website, the group has urged its members to attend Monday's rally.